-Washing the car in an automatic car wash is a simple and quick way of getting it clean, but it cannot reach everywhere.
-Volvo recommends washing your car by hand or using an automatic car wash supplemented with washing by hand.
+An automatic car wash is a simple and quick way of washing the car, but it cannot reach everywhere.
+Washing the car by hand is recommended to achieve a good result, or to supplement automatic car washes with washing by hand.

 Volvo recommends that the car is not washed in an automatic car wash during the first few months (this is because the paintwork has not fully hardened).